Belgium, Europe, Short Breaks, Travel photography and social media tips

 Today this is a vibrant and trendy area with the most cozy and tasty cafes and restaurants.
 The little cobblestoned alleys in this neighbourhood are therefore the prefect location for unique photos.

 In this street you will find the most appealing and instagram worthy shop windows.
 Even if you are not into shopping, it’s just fun to stroll through this street.
-In the middle you also have a little hidden parc ‘appelbrugparkje’ where you have a wonderful sight over the canal.
+In the middle you also have a little hidden parc ‘appelbrugparkje’ where you have a wonderful sight of the canal.

 The most adorable street in Ghent is undoubtedly the serpent street.
 This is decorated with flags and this is the spot where you’ll find the nicest vintage shops.

-4 – Best urban vibes
+Best urban vibes

-Graffiti straat – Graffiti street
+1. Graffiti straat – Graffiti street

 Drop by the Werregaren Street in the centre of Ghent, better known as the graffiti street.
 This is the alley where graffiti artists let their creativity run free.
 You will find the most remarkable and original street art.
 The perfect spot if you are looking for a colourful backdrop.

-De dokken – The docs
+2. De dokken – The docs

 This area is situated on the edge of Ghent.
 This is also the place where I am currently living.
 It used to be the vibrant centre of the industry.
 Today this old working class neighbourhood is reviving with new and modern projects.
 The reason why I like this location so much is the mix between old an new.
 You can still find many traces of the flourishing industrial period in combination with contemporary trendy ventures that are perfect for photoshoots.

-Grindbakken – Gravel bins
+3. Grindbakken – Gravel bins

 Shortly after the Second World War, the City of Ghent built a whole row of concrete gravel bins along the docs.
 Not much remains of these original buildings.
 The deserted place is still used by graffiti artists to exhibit their art.
 If you are looking for a rough, yet playful environment, than this is the place to be.

 Best hidden gems